This easy Dill Dip with Sour Cream is perfect for enjoying with veggies! It has just five ingredients and you can make it in five minutes.

 To make your own seasoned salt, mix together ½ teaspoon salt, ¼ teaspoon onion powder, ¼ teaspoon garlic powder, and a pinch of sugar.
 Use the mixture in place of one teaspoon of seasoned salt.

-This recipe is not only delicious with fresh veggies, but with potato chips too!
+This recipe for Dill Dip with Sour Cream is delicious with potato chips too!
 Serve a bowl of the dip with both veggies and chips, and see which one everyone chooses.

 Have you tried this recipe?
 Please leave a ⭐️⭐️⭐️⭐️⭐️ rating and/or comment below!